 Do I Have to Speak to DCF?

-When an investigation for reported abuse or neglect is opened by DCF, DCF will reach out to a child’s guardian to ask questions or to request a statement regarding the allegations.
+When an investigation for reported abuse or neglect is opened by DCF, this agency will reach out to a child’s guardian to ask questions or to request a statement regarding the allegations.
 When families answer questions or make statements to DCF investigators, the information provided is kept by the agency and may be shared with law enforcement officials or used in court.
-Importantly, anything said during a Norwalk DCF investigation can be used against a family to keep a DCF case alive or to bolster DCF’s position in court.
+Importantly, anything said during an investigation in Norwalk can be used against a family to keep a DCF case alive or to bolster the agency’s position in court.

-Anyone being investigated by Norwalk DCF has the right to remain silent during an investigation, but they can forfeit this right if they are not careful.
-It’s often helpful to be assisted by an experienced Norwalk DCF attorney, to protect a family’s rights and their privacy when DCF investigations become unnecessarily invasive.
+Anyone being investigated by the DCF has the right to remain silent during an investigation, but they can forfeit this right if they are not careful.
+It is often helpful to be assisted by an experienced attorney who knows how to protect a family’s rights and privacy when DCF investigations become unnecessarily invasive.

 Contact Mark Sherman Law Today for Help During a Norwalk DCF Investigation

-In addition to providing assistance during interviews, a legal advocate may be able to assist with other aspects of a Norwalk DCF investigation.
-A knowledgeable attorney can explain what to expect during the DCF investigation process as well as the potential outcomes.
-While a DCF investigation may be painful for a family, the process can be easier to endure with guidance from an experienced legal advocate.
-Call Mark Sherman Law today to schedule a consultation.
+A knowledgeable attorney from Mark Sherman Law can explain what to expect during your DCF investigation as well as the potential outcomes.
+While Norwalk DCF investigations may be painful for a family, the process can be easier to endure with guidance from an experienced legal advocate.
+Click here to read our over 300 certified client reviews on Avvo.com, and call today to schedule your confidential consultation.